AntaresMugisho/PyBladeDocs/docs/liveblade/properties.md

             Task.objects.create(title=self.pull("title")) # [!code highlight]
 ```

----
-Liveblade properties are extremely powerful and are an important concept to understand.
-For more information, check out the [Liveblade properties documentation](#).

 ## Security concerns

+While Liveblade properties are a powerful feature, there are a few [security considerations](#) that you should be aware of before using them.

 <!--
 While Liveblade properties are a powerful feature, there are a few security considerations that you should be aware of before using them.